-Our goal is to plant a minimum of 9000 native trees during the next cycle, which will begin in May of 2020 at the onset of the upper Amazon rainy season, and will be completed by November 2020, when the dry season begins.
+Our goal is to plant a minimum of 9000 native trees during the next cycle, which will begin in May of 2020 with the onset of the upper Amazon rainy season, and will be completed by November 2020, when the dry season begins.

 This planting is a true collaboration.
-As in previous reforestation initiatives, a cadre of FCT volunteers and community environmental promotors will plant native trees and shrubs obtained from local nurseries.
-FCT will provide mapping and technical support, saplings, material for fences erected to protect the young trees from cattle, while landowners will contribute fence posts and lots and lots of labor.
+As in previous reforestation initiatives, a cadre of FCT volunteers and community environmental promoters will plant native trees and shrubs obtained from local nurseries.
+FCT will provide mapping and technical support, saplings, and material for fences erected to protect the young trees from cattle, while landowners will contribute fence posts and lots and lots of labor.

-With the participation of landowners and promotors, and guided by FCT technicians, each section of stream bank to be reforested will be surveyed using transects in order to document baseline measures of biodiversity.
+With the participation of landowners and promoters, and guided by FCT technicians, each section of stream bank to be reforested will be surveyed using transects in order to document baseline measures of biodiversity.
 Because restoration and connecting isolated habitats are the long-term

-objective of riverine forestation, it is critical to document the initial diversity present, in order to measure its progressive restoration over time.
+objective of riverine forestation, it is critical to document the initial diversity present in order to measure its progressive restoration over time.
 From the array of new wildlife that become established in the corridor, we will be able to identify the geographic source of the added species.